emmanuel/clockwork_mango/README.txt

       sundays.from([12,00]..[14,00])
   end

 So, what do you do with these objects?
-Clockwork::Predicate objects provide a #=== method to test inclusion of a Date, Time, DateTime, or other similar object.
+ClockworkMango::Predicate objects provide a #=== method to test inclusion of a Date, Time, DateTime, or other similar object.
 Any object that quacks like a Time object can be tested: attributes
 #year, #month, #mday, #hour, #min, #sec, and #usec, as well as the previously